rlucas11/gsoep_religion/README.md

 - Entringer, T. M., Gebauer, J. E., & Kroeger, H. (in press).
 Big Five Personality and Religiosity: Bidirectional Cross-Lagged Effects and their Moderation by Culture.
 Journal of Personality. http://dx.doi.org/10.1111/jopy.12770

+## Directory structure

+To run the following analyses, you need to set up the correct directory structure.
+The cleaning and analysis scripts are in the root directory.
+Within the root directory, there should be three additional directories for "data", "info", and "scripts".
+Because of the confidential nature of the data, I keep the original data in a separate directory that is specified in the cleaning script.
+I do keep derived dataframes in the "data" folder, but I include this directory in .gitignore so it is not uploaded to github.

+A list of variables needed for the cleaning script to run is included in the "info" directory.
+That directory is also used to store some R objects and results.

+The code is set up to use the STATA files provided by the SOEP.

 ## Analysis plan

 ### Calculate Zero-Order Correlations